Disclaimer: I do not own Black Butler OR any of the characters in this fanfic.

 And so they went to search for their son.
 They stopped to ask their neighbors and friends.
 They searched in outhouses and in the fields.
 They searched until the sun began to sink in the sky.
 Just when they were about to assume that their boy had run away from home for good, Vincent spotted a head of bluish-gray hair ducked to rest upon a pair of bruised knees.
 He sat there hugging his knees in front of the stream, his eyes following the constant flow of water.

 "Ciel, is this where you have been all day?" his mother asked in exasperation, unsuccessfully running a hand through her tangled, blonde hair.

 "Yes," he answered simply in a low voice, his small body not moving at all.

 "Ciel, you had us worried sick!
 What have you been doing here all day?"
 Rachel inquired again, her hands on her hips as she spoke.

 "Is something bothering you, son?"
 Vincent asked the young one in a patient voice, a frown etched onto his face.
-Ciel was never much of a wanderer or a dazer.
-He was usually always focused and sharp-minded.
-So Vincent could easily tell that something was wrong.
+Ciel was never one to wander or doze, so Vincent could easily tell that something was wrong.

 Vincent and Rachel exchanged apprehensive glances before following their son's lead and heading back to the village for dinner.